 Side Effects Of Tea Rinses

 Using tea rinses too often can make the hair dry and brittle.
 Hence, use them not more than once a week.
 The herbs may also trigger allergic reactions and cause irritation, itching, hives, and inflammation.
-Ensure you do a patch to prevent allergic reactions.
+Ensure you do a patch test to prevent allergic reactions.

 Of all the herbs mentioned in the above list, black tea contains the highest caffeine levels – a compound proven to promote hair growth.
 You can try a tea rinse made of black tea to promote hair growth.
 Let’s find out how it works.